spicecoder/QnAGate_sequence/README.md

  "sequence" :"./docker_flower.json"
 }
 `
-process_dir is the directory which is the starting dir used in the flow definition docker_flower.json file used in the repo, which defines the units to be executed (as shell execfie as independent process.
+process_dir is the directory which is the starting dir used in the flow definition docker_flower.json file  or greeter_flower.json (no docker needed) file used in the repo, which defines the units to be executed (as shell execfie ,as independent process).

 The sequence file defines the flow as below